The Multivariate Resultant is NP-hard in any Characteristic: Introduction

 The first proof does not carry over to positive characteristic since the $\NP$-hardness of \lang{Partition} relies in an essential way on the fact that the data are integers (in fact, in any finite field the analogue problem can be solved in polynomial time by dynamic programming).

 Plaisted's result can be adapted to positive characteristic~\cite{GKS96,KK05} but this requires randomization.
 By contrast, our ultimate goal is $\NP$-hardness for deterministic reductions and low degree polynomials.
 We therefore need to use different techniques.
 Our starting point is a fairly standard encoding of $\lang{3-SAT}$ by systems of polynomial equations.
-Using this encoding we show at the beginning of Sect.~\ref{arbitrary} that deciding the existence of a nontrivial solution to a system of homogeneous equations is $\NP$-hard in any characteristic.
+Using this encoding we show at the beginning of Section~\ref{arbitrary} that deciding the existence of a nontrivial solution to a system of homogeneous equations is $\NP$-hard in any characteristic.
 The resulting system has in general more equations than variables.
-In order to obtain a square system we explore these two basic strategies: \begin{itemize} \item[(i)] Decrease the number of equations. \item[(ii)] Increase the number of variables. \end{itemize} In Sect.~\ref{sec:rand} we give a randomized $\NP$-hardness result based on the first strategy.
+In order to obtain a square system two basic strategies can be explored: \begin{itemize} \item[(i)] Decrease the number of equations. \item[(ii)] Increase the number of variables. \end{itemize} In Section~\ref{sec:rand} we give a randomized $\NP$-hardness result based on the first strategy.
 The idea is to replace the initial system by a random linear combinations of the system's equations (the fact this does not change the solution set is sometimes called a ``Bertini's theorem'').

-In Sect.~\ref{sec:deter} we use the second strategy to obtain two $\NP$-hardness results for deterministic reductions.
+In Section~\ref{arbitrary} we use the second strategy to obtain two $\NP$-hardness results for deterministic reductions.
 The main difficulty is to make sure that the introduction of new variables does not create spurious solutions (we do not want to turn an unsatisfiable system into a satisfiable system).
 Our solution to this problem can be viewed as a derandomization result.
 Indeed, it can be shown that the coefficients of the monomials where the new variables occur could be chosen at random.
 It would be interesting to find out whether the proof based on the first strategy can also be derandomized.